TracksApp/tracks/tracks/doc/manual.markdown

 ### Configure variables [config_install] ###

 1. If you downloaded Tracks 1.5 via Subversion, you need to duplicate the files `database.yml.tmpl` and `environment.yml.tmpl` and remove the `*.tmpl` extension from the duplicates.
 Similarly, duplicate `/log.tmpl` and remove the `*.tmpl` extension, then edit the files as described in steps 2 and 3.
 2. Open the file `/config/database.yml` and edit the `production:` section with the details of your database.
 If you are using MySQL the `adapter:` line should read `adapter: mysql`, `host: localhost` (in the majority of cases), and your username and password should match those you assigned when you created the database.
-If you are using SQLite3, you should have only two lines under the production section: `adapter: sqlite3` and `database: db/tracks-15.db`.
+If you are using SQLite3, you should have only two lines under the production section: `adapter: sqlite3` and `database: db/tracks-15-blank.db`.
+If you downloaded the zipped file, the database.yml file is already configured to use the provided SQLite3 file.
 3. Open the file `/config/environment.rb`, and read through the settings to make sure that they suit your setup.
 In most cases, all you need to change is the `SALT = "change-me"` line (change the string "change-me" to some other string of your choice), and the time zone setting.
 4. If you are using Windows, you may need to check the 'shebang' lines (`#!/usr/bin/env ruby`) of the `/public/dispatch.*` files and all the files in the `/script` directory.
 They are set to `#!/usr/bin/env ruby` by default.
 This should work for all *nix based setups (Linux or Mac OS X), but Windows users will probably have to change it to something like `#c:/ruby/bin/ruby` to point to the Ruby binary on your system.